Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Frog.md

 - !!int "1"
 - !!int "8"
 - !!int "3"
-"speed": "walk 20 ft., swim 20 ft."
+"speed": "20 ft., swim 20 ft."
 "skillsaves":
-  "Stealth": !!int "3"
+  "Stealth": "+3"
-  "Perception": !!int "1"
+  "Perception": "+1"
 "senses": "darkvision 30 ft., passive Perception 11" "languages": ""
 "cr": "0"
 "traits":
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The frog can breathe air and water."
+- "desc": "The frog can breathe air and water."
   "name": "Amphibious"
-- !!dev.ebullient.convert.tools.dnd5e.qute.Trait
-  "desc": "The frog's long jump is up to 10 feet and its high jump is up to 5 feet,\
+- "desc": "The frog's long jump is up to 10 feet and its high jump is up to 5 feet,\
     \ with or without a running start."
   "name": "Standing Leap"
 "source":